Deep Time Series Models: A Comprehensive Survey and Benchmark: Model Architectures

 \subsection{Transformers}

-\whx{In the view of} the great success in the field of natural language processing \cite{devlin2018bert,lu2019vilbert, yang2019xlnet, brown2020language, zhao2023survey} and computer vision \cite{dosovitskiy2020vit,touvron2021training,liu2021swin,wang2021pyramid}, Transformers have \whx{also} emerged as a powerful backbone for time series analysis.
-Benefiting from the self-attention mechanism \cite{vaswani2017attention}, Transformer-based models can capture long-term temporal dependencies and complex multivariate correlations.
+In view of the great success in the field of natural language processing \cite{devlin2018bert,lu2019vilbert, yang2019xlnet, brown2020language, zhao2023survey} and computer vision \cite{dosovitskiy2020vit,touvron2021training,liu2021swin,wang2021pyramid}, Transformers have emerged as a powerful backbone for time series analysis.
+Benefiting from the self-attention mechanism \cite{vaswani2017attention}, Transformer-based models excel at capturing long-term temporal dependencies and entangled multivariate correlations.
 As overviewed in Figure \ref{fig:transformer}, existing Transformer-based time series models can be categorized based on the granularity of representation used in the attention mechanism, namely point-wise, patch-wise, and series-wise approaches.